 - Thorgal: In the volume "Alinoe", Jolan, a boy who doesn't realize his extraordinary powers yet, daydreams about having fun with a green-haired, Cute Mute boy named Alinoe.
 His imaginary friend unexpectedly comes into existence some time later, and quickly proceeds to turn malevolent.

-- The Endless are independent, intelligent beings of unknowable power and age brought into existence because all sentient things "know, deep in their hearts, that [they] exist".
-Other gods (who are significantly lesser than the Endless,) are likewise created and sustained by the belief in them, so that they must find alternative sources of belief when their religion wanes.
+- The Sandman: Gods are created and sustained by the belief in them, so that they must find alternative sources of belief when their religion wanes.

 - In The Petriculture Cycle, Pinkie Pie, Discord, and Nightmare Moon are all revealed to be the products of other ponies' minds.